synthql/SynthQL/packages/docs/docs/200-query-language/000-introduction.md

-# Query language
+# Introduction

-SynthQL comes with a very basic query language.
+SynthQL comes with a simple, but powerful query language.
 Let's see a few examples:

 ## Find user by ID